 Now let's keep it up in 1986!
 (Letter 1/86).

-Therefore, all of the last three letters sent out by Herbert Armstrong stated that the work of publicly proclaiming the Gospel was to continue even though it had been proclaimed within every nation.
+Therefore, realize that all of the last three letters sent out by Herbert Armstrong stated that the work of publicly proclaiming the Gospel was to continue even though it had been proclaimed within every nation.
 Why would God have all of them preserved if He did not want those who were faithful to keep up the work?

 Some have brought up certain comments by Aaron Dean as an excuse to not place their top priority on proclaiming the gospel of the kingdom to the world as a witness.
 Some apparently believe that since Aaron Dean claims to have penned Herbert W. Armstrong's last letter, that this means that God did not intend for the church to first try to get the gospel out as a witness, but instead the focus should be to get the bride ready.
 Here is some of what Aaron Dean apparently wrote on November 23, 2005: